 Hands Across the Sea, the largest and most effective literacy assistance organization serving the Eastern Caribbean, is changing the landscape of child literacy.
-Through our CLASS (Caribbean Literacy and School Support) Program, we are raising the literacy levels of Caribbean children through a three-step process: send great new books; create or rejuvente lending libraries; and sustain the literacy gains
+Through our CLASS (Caribbean Literacy and School Support) Program, we are raising the literacy levels of Caribbean children through a three-step process: send great new books; create or rejuvenate lending libraries; and sustain the literacy gains

-Step #1: Send Great New Requested Books
+Step #1: Send New Amazing Asked-for Books

 We've seen firsthand that the "donation dumping" practice commonly used by charities that send throwaway books—library discards, worn-out, outdated, or inappropriate books—to Caribbean children is harmful.
-Hands Across the Sea purchases only new or near-new books from the world's leading education and children's book publishers.
+Hands Across the Sea purchases only new books from the world's leading education and children's book publishers.
 Not only do children respond to new, well-written and well-illustrated books with contemporary subject matter, the effect of "seeing themselves" in Caribbean-content books is particularly powerful for young readers.
 How do we know which books and teaching resources to send?
-All materials sent are selected in collaboration with the school principals, teachers, and U.S. Peace Corps Volunteers via each year's Hands Wish Lists
+All materials are selected in collaboration with the school principals, teachers, and U.S. Peace Corps Volunteers via each year's Hands Wish Lists

 Step #2: Create/Rejuvenate Lending Libraries

-Step #3: Sustain the Gains
+Step #3: Sustain the Literacy Gains

 Trained librarians are in short supply throughout the Eastern Caribbean.
 School libraries are sustained with the help of student librarians, dedicated teachers, government-funded youth employment scheme workers, English department heads, PTA members, and community volunteers.
 To make sure that the books and teaching supplies are being fully utilized, Hands Across the Sea visits recipient schools and projects; our on-island Hands Literacy Links